phpenv/phpenv/README.md

     $phpenv install php-5.3.20 debug

 Will use the configuration options source file located at `.phpenv/etc/php-5.3.20-debug.Darwin.source` if installing on a Mac OS X environment and installs the version to `.phpenv/versions/5.3.20-debug`.

+The build is kept in tact at location `phpenv/php-src` to simplify fault finding and alloving you to continue the installation process in the event of a failed build.

+To continue from a previoun ntep in the installation process use the `--continue` option.

+    $phpenv install php-5.3.20 -c 4

+To start from the configuring stage of the installation process and rerun `./configure` using the updated information from your cenfiguration options source file.

+When restarting an installation from scratch it may be useful to clean previously build and generated files, use

+    $phpenv install --clean

+When installing a different release version it may be useful to do a deep clean and purge all previously build and generated files including those from custom extension located at `.php-env/php-ext` and purge the ccache (if used), use

+    $phpenv install --deep-clean

-Running `phpenv install` with no arguments will output its usage.
+Running `phpenv install` with no arguments will output its usage, for detailed help documentation, use

+    $phpenv install --help

 ### phpenv global